Explore UNE’s Marine Programs 4+1 B.S./M.S. Track on the Coast of Maine

 UNE offers 4+1 tracks for Marine Sciences, Biological Sciences, Environmental Sciences, or Environmental Studies.

-You’ll enjoy our small class sizes that allow you to form close bonds with other Marine Sciences students as well as our supportive and caring world-class facultyOur small class sizes foster a sense of community — not competition — among students
+You’ll enjoy our small class sizes that allow you to form close bonds with other Marine Programs students as well as our supportive and caring world-class facultyOur small class sizes foster a sense of community — not competition — among students

 Students in UNE’s combination undergraduate/graduate program in Marine Sciences study at our Biddeford, Maine, location, a gorgeous waterfront campus offering more than 4,000 feet of scenic shoreline where the Saco River flows into the Atlantic Ocean.
 In addition to benefitting from the ample research opportunities afforded by our proximity to the ocean, wetlands, and a privately-owned research island, you will enjoy spending time in this popular vacation destination with its friendly, welcoming people and a wide range of outdoor recreation activities.